Skip to main content

 Beyond the Golden Square, the wider Monte Carlo district extends northward towards Boulevard des Moulins and the commercial spine of the Principality.
 Here the character shifts slightly: still polished, but with a lived-in energy that includes everyday patisseries, professional offices, and residential buildings that offer strong value relative to the Carré d'Or itself.
 Several well-maintained post-war residences along Rue Grimaldi and Boulevard de Suisse present genuine opportunities at a lower entry point while retaining a Monte Carlo address.

-Walkabout photography by MonacoViews
+Photography by MonacoViews

-MonacoViews walkabout
+MonacoViews photography

 The lifestyle is urban, walkable, and international.
 The Opera House, Salle Garnier, and a concentration of Michelin-starred restaurants sit within minutes of most residences.
 The Casino Gardens provide the district's principal green space, a manicured counterpoint to the density around it.
 For buyers who want to be at the centre of Monaco's social and commercial gravity, Monte Carlo is simply without equal.